thinlines/pdf-pagelabels/README.md

 A small Python command line tool to add page labels to PDFs

-Call me pedantic, but I hate it when the page numbers of a scanned PDF document don't line up with the page numbers that the PDf viewer shows.
+Call me pedantic, but I hate it when the page numbers of a scanned PDF document don't line up with the page numbers that the PDF viewer shows.
 So, I wrote this script to fix that.

 ## Installation